Guards Mechanized Brigade (Croatia): Composition

 The Guards Mechanized Brigade (GMBR) is the successor of the Guards Motorized Brigade (2007-2016), which was formed by members of the 1st Guards Brigade "Tigrovi", the 2nd Guards Brigade "Gromovi", the 4th Guards Brigade "Pauci" and the 9th Guards Brigade "Vukovi".
 The formation of these war units began on November 5, 1990, when the 1st Guards Brigade "Tigers" was formed in Rakitje.
 Under the motto, "fighting for Croatia like a tiger", it received numerous awards and praises for its war successes, and in January 2003 it merged with the 9th Guards Brigade "Wolves" into a new unit.
 Today, the 1st Mechanized Battalion of the Guards Mechanized Brigade is the bearer of the tradition and celebrates the anniversary of the 1st Guards Brigade and the Battalion Day on November 5.
-The headquarters of the 1st Mechanized Battalion "Tigrovi" is in the barracks "Pukovnik Predrag Matanović" in Petrinja.
+The headquarters of the 1st Wheeled Mechanized Infantry Battalion "Tigrovi" is in the barracks "Pukovnik Predrag Matanović" in Petrinja.